City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Results and Evaluation

-\textbf{Quantitative results}.
+\textbf{{Quantitative results}}.
 We have also evaluated the reconstruction results quantitatively.
 Since ground-truth reconstruction is not available for all buildings in the three datasets, we chose to use the commonly used accuracy measure, Root Mean Square Error (RMSE), to quantify the quality of each reconstructed model.
 In the context of surface reconstruction, RMSE is defined as the square root of the average of squared Euclidean distances from the points to the reconstructed model.
-In Tab.~\ref{tab:statistics}, we report the statistics of our quantitative results on the buildings shown in Fig.~\ref{fig:individual_buildings_results}.
-We can see that our method has obtained good reconstruction accuracy, i.e., the RMSE for all buildings is between 0.04 $m$ to 0.26 $m$, which is quite promising for 3D reconstruction of real-world buildings from noisy and sparse airborne point clouds.
-Observed from the number of faces column of Tab.~\ref{tab:statistics}, our results are simplified polygonal models and are more compact than those obtained from commonly used approaches such as the Poisson surface reconstruction method~\cite{kazhdan2006poisson} (that produces dense triangles).
-Tab.~\ref{tab:statistics} also shows that the running times for most buildings are less than 30 seconds.
-The reconstruction of the large complex building shown in Fig.~\ref{fig:individual_buildings_results}(12) took 42 minutes.
-This is due to the high complexity in the building, resulting in a large optimization problem~\cite{nan2017polyfit}.
+In Table~\ref{tab:statistics}, we report the statistics of our quantitative results on the buildings shown in Figure~\ref{fig:individual_buildings_results}.
+We can see that our method has obtained good reconstruction accuracy, i.e., the RMSE for all buildings is between 0.04 m to 0.26 m, which is quite promising for 3D reconstruction of real-world buildings from noisy and sparse airborne LiDAR point clouds.
+As observed from the number of faces column of Table~\ref{tab:statistics}, our results are simplified polygonal models and are more compact than those obtained from commonly used approaches such as the Poisson surface reconstruction method~\cite{kazhdan2006poisson} (that produces dense triangles).
+Table~\ref{tab:statistics} also shows that the running times for most buildings are less than 30 s.
+The reconstruction of the large complex building shown in Figure~\ref{fig:individual_buildings_results} (12) took 42 min. {This long reconstruction time is due to that our method computes the pairwise intersection of the detected planar primitives and inferred vertical planes, and it generates a large number of candidate faces and results in a large optimization problem~\cite{nan2017polyfit} (see also Section~\ref{sec:limitation}).
+The running time with respect to the number of detected planar segments for the reconstruction of more buildings is reported in Figure~\ref{fig:timing}.}

-\textbf{New dataset}.
+\textbf{{New dataset}}.
 Our method has been applied to city-scale building reconstruction.
-The results are released as a new dataset consisting of 20k buildings (including the reconstructed 3D models and the corresponding airborne point clouds).
-We believe this dataset can stimulate research in urban reconstruction from airborne point clouds and the use of 3D city models in urban applications.
+The results are released as a new dataset consisting of 20~k buildings (including the reconstructed 3D models and the corresponding airborne LiDAR point clouds).
+We believe this dataset can stimulate research in urban reconstruction from airborne LiDAR point clouds and the use of 3D city models in urban applications.